Symmetry constraints on the orbital transport in solids

 For $k_x\ne\pm k_y$, $\psi_{\sigma,\mathbf{k},s}$ is not a stationary state, resulting in the evolution of the relative phase between its $d_{xz}$ and $d_{yz}$ components according to

 This state is characterized by the oscillating angular momentum

-which is uniform through the crystal volume.
 The flux divergence vanishes, so this oscillation cannot be described by the continuity relation Eq.~(\ref{eq:continuity2}).
 It results entirely from the torque exerted by the crystal potential described by the orbitally-selective Hamiltonian.
 The expectation values of both $\hat{L}_x$ and $\hat{L}_y$ remain zero, so the oscillation cannot be interpreted as precession of semi-classical angular momentum vector.
 Using $V=0.2$~eV, we estimate that the frequency of oscillation ranges from zero at the center of the Brillouin zone (BZ) to $10^{14}$~Hz at the BZ boundary along the $k_x$ or $k_y$ axes.

 The underlying mechanism is similar to STT in ferromagnets~\cite{Slonczewski1996,Ralph2007SpinTT}.
 In STT, an electron is injected into a ferromagnet with its spin polarization non-collinear with the magnetization.
 Since the band structure is split into spin-dependent sub-bands, this state is not an eigenstate of the Hamiltonian, resulting in oscillation of the relative phase between the spin-up and spin-down components of the wavefunction manifested as spin precession.
 This dynamics involves angular momentum exchange between the magnetization and the injected spin producing STT.
 In the considered example of orbital dynamics, the role of exchange torque is played by the orbital torque produced by the crystal potential, and the reciprocal effect of this torque is a periodic rotation of the lattice.
 Semiclassical precession of orbital moment is not possible in this case, because angular momentum operator does not have matrix elements between $\psi_{+,\mathbf{k},s}$ and $\psi_{-,\mathbf{k},s}$.